AJ-Tan/4.-Frontend-Mentor---Recipe-Page/README.md

 Frontend Mentor:
 [@mustafasen97](https://www.frontendmentor.io/profile/mustafasen97) - I would like to thank Mr. Mustafa for giving me constructive guidance on how I can manage and organize my CSS in a solution I submitted in Frontend Mentor (Social Links Profile).
 I applied his suggestion, and I can see that my CSS looks a lot more cleaner, organized and easy to maintain.
 Though I probably didn't properly applied everything, but I will make continuous improvement down the line.
 Thank you!

+[@Esabdul](https://www.frontendmentor.io/profile/Esabdul) - I would also like to thank Mr Abdul for pointing out the issues in my html file.
+I really appreciate these kinds of feedback, because it will really help me in the long run.
+Thank you!